andrewbrown31/SCW-analysis/log.md

 # Log for reproducability

-This text file contains a basic reconstructed log of the functions and software called to produce the results in Brown and Dowdy (in prep.)
+This text file contains a basic reconstructed log of the functions and software called to produce the results in Brown, A., & Dowdy, A., (2021) Severe convection-related winds in Australia and their associated environments.
+Journal of Southern Hemisphere Earth Systems Science, -. https://doi.org/10.1071/ES19052

  This is a working repository, and so it is not guaranteed that the scripts appear exactly as was used to generate the abovementioned paper.
-Although previous states can be accessed through navagating commits.
+[This commit](https://github.com/andrewbrown31/SCW-analysis/tree/9870e80a04e47c437914c62a5770b314f2d3a97c) was used for the final version of that paper.

 #### Set up python environment using conda
 ```bash